Who is the Ideal Expert Witness?

 Does that mean that I would select demeanor and communication skills as my preferred 10 characteristic?
 Not necessarily.
 Notice that my hypothetical assumed that the witness would get a 5 in the other two categories.
 That is important in answering the question.
 If the rating in the other two categories were a 2 or a 3, I would be tempted to take the great communicator on the theory that his outstanding communication skills may be able to overcome his woeful lack of preparation and qualifications.
 However, that was not the premise of the hypothetical.
 We are assuming that the witness will have at least an average rating on the two other characteristics.

 That being so, I would ask the fairy godmother to grant my wish for an expert who rates a 10 on thoroughness and preparation.
 Why?
 In my view, there simply is no substitute for having a witness who has a sound basis for their opinion and who will be able to answer all issues that are likely to arise during the trial.
-In making this selection, I am also influenced by the fact that the plaintiff's counsel, by utilizing some of the hints suggested above, can improve the rhythm and flavor of direct exam and thereby make up for the witness's merely average demeanor and communication skills.
+In making this selection, I am also influenced by the fact that the plaintiff’s counsel, by utilizing some of the hints suggested above, can improve the rhythm and flavor of direct exam and thereby make up for the witness’s merely average de

 That is my answer to the question, what is yours?